Louisville Bicycle Accident Lawyer

 • Turning cars.
 Cars are not allowed in bike lanes.
 However, if a car is making a right-hand turn, it could enter the bike lane.

 • Debris.
 Bike lanes are normally towards the side of the road.
-This is also commonplace to find debris like rocks, broken glass, and trash.
+It is also commonplace to find debris like rocks, broken glass, and trash.
 Hitting any of those could cause your bicycle to flip or cause a flat tire.

 • Familiarity.
 Many drivers and cyclists are not familiar with bike lanes and do not use them properly.

-How Can I Reduce The Risk Of A Bicycle Accident in KY?
+How Can I Reduce the Risk of a Bicycle Accident in KY?

 Riding a bicycle is both fun and rewarding, but it can be dangerous.
 You are completely exposed to your surroundings and are harder for other vehicles to see.
-Don’t let this discourage you from riding your bike, however.
-Here is a list of safety tips to keep in mind when you go for a bike ride in KY:

 • Always wear a DOT-approved helmet and other safety gear.